Special Districts

 Commissioners and the professional firms we hire to work on behalf of the District are signed yearly.

-On July 8, Governor Cuomo’s office announced that the New York State
+On July 8, the Governor’s office announced that the New York State

 Department of Health (NYSDOH) has proposed